 No less central to Western travel writing and social commentary has been the 'hijab', a word often used in English to denote the veil worn by Muslim women but more broadly referring to the principle of modesty in Islam.
 The hijab is a frequent object of popular disdain and Muslim commentators have repeatedly called for a more nuanced and critical understanding of its diverse purposes and associations.

-While the module spans two centuries of Orientalist writing by travellers, journalists, and social commentators, considerable emphasis is also placed on writing by Muslim novelists, postcolonial theorists, and Islamic theologians.
-The goal of the module is to enable you to understand the shifting historical parameters of Islamic and non-Islamic views on the position of women in Islam.
+While this module spans two centuries of Orientalist writing by travellers, journalists and social commentators, we will also look in detail at writing by Muslim novelists, postcolonial theorists and Islamic theologians.
+Together we will explor4e the shifting historical parameters of Islamic and non-Islamic views on the position of women in Islam.

-The first three seminars focus on Orientalist writing about the harem from the eighteenth and nineteenth centuries.
-Four other seminars will examine representations of harem and hijab in the work of women novelists from Algeria, Egypt, Morocco, Pakistan, and the UK.
-Two creative writing workshops will develop your imaginative and critical responses to the reading material and prepare them for the creative writing assignment.
+We will start by looking at Orientalist writing about the harem from the 18th and 19th centuries and then examine representations of harem and hijab in the work of women novelists from Algeria, Egypt, Morocco, Pakistan and the UK.
+Two creative writing workshops will develop your imaginative and critical responses to the reading material and prepare you for the creative writing assignment.

 - Selected readings from Shirley Foster and Sara Mills, eds., An Anthology of Women‘s Travel Writing (2002)

-- A piece of creative nonfiction or a short story accompanied by a reflective commentary, 2,000 words total
+- Piece of creative nonfiction or short story plus a reflective commentary, 2,000 words

 Your mark will be calculated as either Essay 30%, Creative Writing 70% or Essay 70%, Creative Writing 30%, whichever yields the higher mark.